 (3) If the public record is maintained in a machine readable or electronic form, the public body shall provide a copy of the public record in the form requested, if available.
 If the public record is not available in the form requested, the public body shall make the public record available in the form in which the public body maintains the public record.

+(4)(a) Upon compliance with subsection (7), the public body may establish fees reasonably calculated to reimburse the public body for up to the public body’s actual cost to search, duplicate, and review public records for the purpose of making them available upon request..
+However, a public body may not establish a fee for providing a public record if the cost of recovering the fee would exceed the fee itself.

+(b)(A) The fee components of searching, duplicating, and reviewing shall be itemized in both a written fee estimate before any payment is requested and a written final statement of fees that states the actual cost of completing the public records request;

+(B) When calculating labor costs under subsection (4)(a), the estimated and final fee statements shall express both the hourly wage and the number of hours charged to complete a request;

+(C) For each fee component in subsection (4)(a), a public body shall not charge more than the hourly wage of its lowest-paid employee capable of searching for, duplicating, and reviewing the public records in the particular instance regardless of whether that person is available or who actually performs the labor.
+Labor costs under this subdivision shall be estimated and charged in increments of 15 minutes or more, with all partial time increments rounded down; and

+(D) If a requestor has requested a fee waiver or reduction in the public interest and the public body has determined that the requester is ineligible to have fees waived, substantially reduced, or reduced subject to ORS 192.311(12) and subsection (5) of this section, the public body shall inform the requestor specifically of the reason for ineligibility in the public body's written fee statements.

-(4)(a) The public body may establish fees reasonably calculated to reimburse the public body for the public body’s actual cost of making public records available, including costs for summarizing, compiling or tailoring the public records, either in organization or media, to meet the request. (b) The public body may include in a fee established under paragraph (a) of this subsection the cost of time spent by an attorney for the public body in reviewing the public records, redacting material from the public records or segregating the public records into exempt and nonexempt records.
-The public body may not include in a fee established under paragraph (a) of this subsection the cost of time spent by an attorney for the public body in determining the application of the provisions of ORS 192.311 to 192.478.
-The public body may not establish a fee greater than $25 under this section unless the public body first provides the requester with a written notification of the estimated amount of the fee and the requester confirms that the requester wants the public body to proceed with making the public record available.
+(c) The public body may not establish a fee greater than $25 under this section unless the public body first provides the requester with a written notification of the estimated amount of the fee and the requester confirms that the requester wants the public body to proceed with making the public record available.

-Notwithstanding paragraphs (a) to (c) of this subsection, when the public records are those filed with the Secretary of State under ORS chapter 79 or ORS 80.100 to 80.130, the fees for furnishing copies, summaries or compilations of the public records are the fees established by the Secretary of State by rule under ORS chapter 79 or ORS 80.100 to 80.130.
+(d) Notwithstanding paragraphs (a) to (c) of this subsection, when the public records are those filed with the Secretary of State under ORS chapter 79 or ORS 80.100 to 80.130, the fees for furnishing copies, summaries or compilations of the public records are the fees established by the Secretary of State by rule under ORS chapter 79 or ORS 80.100 to 80.130.